ChromatixAU/gitlab-network-graph/README.md

    `git clone https://github.com/ChromatixAU/gitlab-network-graph.git`

-2. `cd` into the repository you want to get the network graph for.
+2. `cd` into any _other_ repository you have - i.e. one that you want to get the network graph for!
 3. Run `/path/to/gitlab-network-graph/scripts/network.sh`.
 This will take a little while the first time you run it.
 4. Open http://localhost/gitlab-network-graph in your browser (assuming that's where it's accessible from).